armory/documentation/_overview/overview-of-spinnaker.md

 ## What Armory Spinnaker Does

-Armory Spinnaker is a preconfigured distribution of Spinnaker that runs on Amazon Web Services.
+Armory Spinnaker is a preconfigured distribution of Spinnaker that runs in your Kubernetes cluster.
 Spinnaker can help you coordinate and orchestrate complicated tasks with pipelines for deploying software.

 ## Opinions and Conventions